 - The District continues to pay its unfunded Cal-PERS liability. - Ambulance receipts averaged \$28,546.31 per month, this is down from \$33,059.15 average from last year.
-This is a decrease of \$4,512.84 per month. - The District saw an increase in Mutual Aid deployment days to fires that reimbursed the Fire District.
-This provided an increase to the personnel budget and a budget amendment was needed to ensure the income and expenses were captured accurately in our budget history.
-The apparatus fees paid to Burney Fire provided increase in operations costs. - Mutual Aid and Confined Space standby helped to increase the Districts revenue.
-The District continued to see the decrease in the Paid Call Personnel.
+This is a decrease of \$4,512.84 per month. - The District saw an decrease in Mutual Aid deployment days to fires that reimbursed the Fire District. - Confined Space standby helped to increase the District's revenue.
+The District continued to see the decrease in the Paid Call Personnel. - Fire Chief resigned in March 2022. - The district received grants for equipment and an ambulance.